COURSE & LECTURES

 Week Subject

-4 Movement and morphological perception of man.
+4 The movement and morphological perception of humans

-5 The transformation of human-to-machine interfaces.
+5 The transformation of human-to-machine interfaces

-8 Midterm
+8. Midterm

-10 The fundamental principles of form, function, and structure in vehicle design.
+10 The fundamental principles of form, function, and structure in vehicle design

-11 Motion as the pro-thesis of space; new determinants of urban space.
+11 Motion as the pro-thesis of space; new determinants of urban space

-15 No class (Design Presentation Week).
+15 No class (Design Presentation Week)

 PREFACE